-He is presently the Chairman of the Arizona Nanotechnology Cluster which is a 501c3 non-profit corporation for the nanotechnology education of the general public.
+He is also presently the Chairman of the Arizona Nanotechnology Cluster which is a 501c3 non-profit corporation for the nanotechnology education of the general public.
 The Arizona Nanotechnology Cluster provides many educational resources for students at the middle, high school and college levels as well as many programs for the general public.
 In 2006 Dr. Kim was recognized at the Governorís Celebration of Innovation and awarded the Chairmanís Award for his contributions to technology in Arizona

 In 2000, Dr. Kim co-founded MicroLink Devices, Inc., a leading manufacturer of high performance transistors for cellular communications in Niles, IL.
 At MicroLink he was Vice President of Operations and supervised the transistor manufacturing program.
 From 1994 to 2000, Dr. Kim served as Principal staff scientist at Motorolaís corporate research laboratory, for prototyping high speed transistors, microwave devices and optical devices.
 From 1990 to 1994, Dr. Kim was a senior scientist at Bandgap Technology Corporation where he was in charge of the characterization of transistors and LASERs for telecommunication applications.